opendocsg/opendoc-state-courts-practice-directions-2021/APPENDICES.md

 ### 16. **Early agreement on liability**

 16.1 Where parties have agreed on the issue of liability prior to the commencement of proceedings and wish to issue an originating claim in order for damages to be assessed, the claimant must file an originating claim endorsed with a simplified statement of claim.
-If a notice of intention to contest is not filed and served after the originating claim is served, the claimant may, in the manner prescribed under the Rules of Court 2021, proceed to enter default interlocutory judgment and take out an application for directions for the assessment of damages.
+If a notice of intention to contest is not filed and served after the originating claim is served, the claimant may, in the manner prescribed under the Rules of Court 2021, proceed to enter default judgment on liability and take out an application for directions for the assessment of damages.

 ### 17. **Lodgement of claims below $3,000 with FIDReC**